ledeniz/pomo/README.md

 ### Features
 #### New
-- New (and imho more pleasent) audio notification
+- New (and imho more pleasant) audio notification

-- New (and imho more pleasent) background colors
+- New (and imho more pleasant) background colors

 #### Original
 - HTML5 Notifications